Monumento a la Virgen de la Paz

 The Monumento a la Virgen de la Paz is a colossal statue honoring Mary.
 Completely made out of concrete, it is located 11 km southwest of the city of Trujillo in Venezuela.
-At 46.72 m tall it is the 48th tallest statue in the world, the tallest statue in South America and the second-tallest in the Americas, the fourth-tallest statue depicting a woman in the world, and the tallest statue of Mary in the world.
+At 46.72 m tall it is the 48th tallest statue in the world, the tallest statue in South America and the second-tallest in the Americas, the fourth-tallest statue depicting a woman in the world, and the second tallest statue of Mary in the world.
 It is 16 m across, with a base that is 18 m deep, and weighs 1,200 tonnes.